Poison Ivy Ponderings

-I did something this past week I have not done in some twenty years.
-I got poison ivy.
+I did something this past week I have not done in some twenty years: I got poison ivy.

 Given what I do for a living, running around the wild all the time in a state smothered with poison ivy, I suppose two cases 20 years apart is a good record.

 It’s a small rash with a big itch, on the front of my right knee.
 Clearly I kneeled in it.
 That I didn’t notice is perhaps a professional embarrassment or a statement to my enthusiasm.
 But I really didn’t get off the beaten path so where I actually got exposed is a tad of a mystery.
-I’m assaulted by fire ants often, which is why I wear long white socks while teaching.
+As for other irritants I’m assaulted by fire ants often, which is why I wear long white socks while teaching.
 They are my first line of defense against those amazingly painful creatures.
 And wasps are also in the occupation hazard mix.
 Fleet of feet helps with those, and avoiding three places where they love to nest: Folded palm fronds, and inside sculpted podocarpus or elaeagnus bushes, occasionally southern cedars as well.

 When I knowingly get exposed to poison Ivy I quickly wash — within the minute — with Fels Naptha soap.
 That has seemed to have worked for the last two decades.
 Of course the key word is “knowingly….”
 Fels Naptha is an inexpensive industrial strength laundry soap sold by the bar in most grocery stores, costing somewhere around a dollar per.
 My mother used it as well.
 Experts say immediate washing is good, even with just water.
 You want to remove the offending oil urushiol (you-RUE-she-all) before it penetrates the skin.
 The woodlore of using Jewelweed juice on skin exposed to poison ivy might stem from the plant’s saponins, a natural soap it contains.
 The important point to remember is don’t use a soap with oil in it as the oil will just spread the urushiol around making things worse.
 You want a non-oil soap that breaks surface tension and helps wash the urushiol away, as quickly as possible.
 I always have my “poison ivy” soap and water with me when in the field.

 Incidentally, there is little difference between Poison Ivy and “Poison oak.”
 There’s no agreement whether they one or two species.
-Best guess is different varities of the same species.
+Best guess is different varieties of the same species.
 From our point of view it doesn’t matter.
 It, or they, are bad.
 In fact there are six related species that can give people rashes or other allergic reactions: Mangoes, cashews, pistachios, poison ivy, poison sumac, and Brazilian pepper.

 What is fascinating is how poison ivy works.
-The oil “locks” onto to your skin cells, essentially interrupting the chemical signal from the skin to the rest of the body.
+The oil “locks” onto your skin cells, essentially interrupting the chemical signal from the skin to the rest of the body.
 Thus the area expose is viewed as foreign, so the body attacks it.
 The result is sores, itching and bleeding.
 As bad as that is it also has a positive side.
 Native Americans would put poison ivy sap on warts so the body would get rid of the warts.
 That’s some interesting thinking.
 Unfortunately poison ivy can also be systemic.
 You can get it on your knee and have it crop up on your back.
 In fact, the only other time I got poison ivy the first blisters appeared in my right elbow.
 Then they showed up in my left elbow then behind both knees.

 There is also a controversial side to the plant: Eating poison ivy to confer immunity.
-No doctor would recommend it nor do I. However, Euell Gibbons — the previous generation’s back-to-nature guy, wrote that he ate some every spring and never had a case of poison ivy after.
+No doctor would recommend it nor do I. However, Euell Gibbons, the previous generation’s back-to-nature guy, wrote that he ate some every spring and never had a case of poison ivy there after.
 I know an herbalist who does the same thing in the spring every year.
 And I personally have seen one person eat it, again in the spring.
 There are three theories:

 One is they all eat the plant in the spring when perhaps urushiol production is low.
 Or, two, the mucus that covers our insides protects us and we just digest the oil.
 A third possibility is it does somehow confer a protection.
 Kingsbury was firm in his thinking that eating it was very dangerous and that the plant was dangerous all year long.
 I think I will leave the experimenting to others.
 I’m not compelled to try it, not sure why… ah pardon me a moment while I scratch my knee…